-However, when switching from DMC to RMC the picture changes for some countries.
-Especially the indistrialised countries show an increase in RMC (UK and Japan), in contrast to the DMC development.
-Countries with large resource endowments like Chile show similar but less pronounced trends of RMC in comparison with DMC, as the former allocates material extraction needed to produce, for instance, metal exports to the importing country.
-While no country achieved absolute decoupling of RMC from their economic development in the period 1990-2013, and only in the early 2000s achieved relative decoupling, Germany managed to keep its RMC stable over time.
+However, when switching from DMC to MF the picture changes for some countries.
+Especially the industrialised countries show an increase in MF (e.g. UK), in contrast to the DMC development.
+Countries with large resource endowments like Chile show similar but less pronounced trends of MF in comparison with DMC, as the former allocates material extraction needed to produce, for instance, metal exports to the importing country.
+Only a few countries achieved absolute decoupling of MF from economic development in the period 1990-2019.
+For instance, Germany managed to reduce its MF while maintaining economic growth.

 Note: Hover over the graph to view the respective values.
 Find this graph and related visualisations in the productivity section of the Country Profiles.
 (Select country of interest, tab ‘Productivity’).